briandipalma/flux-for-components/README.md

 {% endhighlight %}

 The snippet above, from the Flux chat example application, displays the sort of boilerplate required.
-Not complex by an stretch but removing this incidental complexity is a plus.
+Not complex, but removing this accidental complexity is a plus.
 Given that our components have a high complexity and significant amounts of state this approach seemed awkward.
 We would need to add ID boilerplate code in a lot of classes.

 #### Performance

-The other worry was performance issues due to the high volume of data flowing into Stores which then emit change events and trigger a View rerender.
+The other concern was performance.
+Issues could arise due to the high volume of data events flowing into Stores.
+The Stores emit change events which trigger a View rerender.
 As all instances of a View would be registered to the same Store they would all be notified on a Store state change.

 {% highlight javascript %}
 case ActionTypes.CLICK_THREAD: